Audio plug-ins have always been a critical topic in music production because of their role in shaping sound.

 Finally, on the left, you have a MACROS knob that allows for extra flexibility and routing.
 If you look at the top, you will see there is an “FX” tab.
 It adds effects to your sound (reverb, delay, chorus, distortion, etc.).
 The matrix tab will show you all the internal routings, whereas “global” is for general preferences of the synth.

 One of the best sampler plugins in the market is called “Kontakt” by Native Instruments.
-It is the standard industry, and there is a vast amount of elite libraries for this plugin.
+It is the industry standard, and there is a vast amount of elite libraries for this plugin.
 You can find every type of sample, from the most underground techno, pop, hip hop, all the way up to the most realistic orchestral instruments for film scoring.

 In this case, Kontakt uses a Persian Ney original sample and shows all the options available for you to tweak that sample to your taste.
 The key takeaway is that samplers work based on pre-recorded sounds.
 The options given to tweak these samples will change from library to library, but the primary sound source will always be a pre-recorded sample.